Basics for ice cream production

 Honey should only be added to the hand-warm ice cream mixture so that the important ingredients are not destroyed

-Honey: the taste and aroma depend on the Flower type off.
+Honey: the taste and aroma depend on the Flower type from.
 The darker the honey, the more intense it is.
 Different types of honey should therefore be used for different types of ice cream.
 Acacia honey* for example, is a good choice for rather subtle flavours of ice cream.
 Since the valuable substances in honey are heat sensitive, one should Stir in honey only after boiling.
-It is best to wait until the mixture is lukewarm and then dissolve the honey.
+It is best to wait until the mass is warm to the touch and then dissolve the honey.

-Glucose: has a less sweetening power than sucrose (white sugar) and makes the ice soft and smoothwithout increasing the sweetness too much.
+Glucose: has a lower sweetening power than sucrose (white sugar) and makes the ice soft and smoothwithout increasing the sweetness too much.
 I use Glucose powder*, as it is easier to dose.

 Vanilla sugar: real vanilla sugar consists, as the name suggests, of Vanilla and sugar.
 This can be achieved either by storing sugar with (scraped out) vanilla beans or by adding ground vanilla beans to sugar.
 The often offered Vanillin sugar is made with synthetically produced vanilla flavoring. offset and should be avoided if possible.

-There are a few devices that can be used in addition to an ice cream machine for making ice cream.
-Most of them are probably already available in the own kitchen.
-Most of it is not absolutely necessary, but for some kinds of ice cream or ice-cream sundaes it is easier.
+There are a few devices that are good to use besides an ice cream maker to make ice cream.
+Most of it is probably already available in your own kitchen.
+Most of it is not absolutely necessary, but for some types of ice cream or sundaes it is easier.

 A scoop helps to form beautiful ice cream scoops